 Treatment Process BMP Options What is Removed?
 How Does it Happen?
 Flotation Skimmers, oil/water separators density separators Oil and other hydrocarbons Trash Substances lighter than water are removed with units specifically designed for this purpose.
 Settling/ Sedimentation Bioretention wetlands wet or dry ponds tree boxes cisterns Suspended solids, Metals, Particulate phosphorus, Organics Suspended particles settle by gravity, along with pollutants adhered to them.
 Forebays must capture and facilitate periodic removal of sediment.
-Avoid resuspension of sediment.
+Avoid re- suspension of sediment.
 Filtration Sand/gravel filters, natural/amended soil, green roofs, infiltration tanks, horizontal wells.
 Suspended solids Metals Phosphorus Organics Stormwater passes through a porous material, mechanically removing anything larger than the pore openings.
-Sorption (adsorption/ absorption/ ion exchange) Any BMP employing infiltration thru soils or other media, especially organic material or clay.
-Dissolved nutrients Metals Bacteria Contaminants adhere to irregularities in the surface of vegetation, to clay particles in soil or are attached to other molecules by chemical bonds.
-Biological Removal Bioretention, enhanced ponds, floating islands Nitrogen, Phosphorus, Organic molecules Microorganisms and plants take in nutrients needed for their cell growth and break apart large organic molecules.
+Sorption (adsorption/ absorption/ ion exchange) (adsorption/ absorption/ soils or other media_especially Bacteria Contaminants adhere to irregularities in the surface of vegetation, to clay particles in soil or are attached to other molecules by chemical bonds.
+Microorganisms and plants take in nutrients needed for their cell growth and break apart large organic molecules.

 Treatment Process BMP Options What is Removed?
 How Does it Happen?
 Infiltration Bioretention areas, retention ponds, wetlands, swales, tree boxes, infiltration tanks.
 Suspended solids, Metals, Particulate phosphorus, Organics As water moves from the surface into soil voids, contaminants are removed by a combination of filtration, sorption to soil and biological removal.
 Degradation in open water Wetlands and ponds with open water Organic molecules Some volatile compounds move into the atmosphere, and sunlight photolysis can break apart others.
 Hydrodynamic Separation Various commercial devices Light hydrocarbons and trash Sediment and attached pollutants The internal structure of the device may use a skimmer to remove things lighter than water, and it may create a vortex and/or a stilling basin to separate heavier sediment.
-Cisterns or other Chemical stormwater Precipitation storage before reuse.
+Chemical Precipitation Cisterns or other stormwater storage before reuse.
 Fine suspended solids Metals Organics Chemicals such as alum attract small particles to charged ions, creating larger particles that can be removed by sedimentation.
 Not common unless stormwater is being treated for reuse.